France City Guides Grand Est

 This article may contain compensated links.
 Please read disclaimer for more info.

 Strasbourg, in Eastern France, is one of the most beautiful French cities and will likely steal your heart too.
 The capital of Alsace and the new French region of Grand Est has an immense historical and architectural heritage, making it the region’s wealthiest city.
-Strasbourg is also a great place to learn more about Alsace’s culture and traditions and do the first Alsace wine tastings.
+Strasbourg is also a great place to learn more about Alsace’s culture and traditions and do the first wine tastings before taking the Alsace Wine Route.

 Strasbourg is usually the starting point of a memorable Alsace road trip.
 Thanks to its good connection with Paris (2 hrs by TGV train), Strasbourg is also a good destination for a weekend getaway from the French capital.